Marketing professionals are 376% more likely to report success when they set goals for themselves, according to the most recent industry survey.

 And another great strategy is to incentivize them to make more frequent purchases.
 Programs like coupons, once a purchase is made (Don’t discount on the front end).
 This incentivizes people to return (especially if those coupons are only valid for a certain period of time).

-One company who uses this tactics very successfully is Kohls here is a brief breakdown of their program:
+One company that uses these tactics very successfully is Kohls here is a brief breakdown of their program:

 - It’s easy!
 Shop during a Kohl’s Cash earn period and get $10 Kohl’s Cash for every $50 you spend.